3D Printing Service:

 Selective Laser Sintering Material ALM's PA 602 CF

-Carbon-filled nylon PA 602-CF from ALM is a strong and lightweight material used in industrial applications.
+Carbon-filled nylon from Advanced Laser Materials (ALM) is a strong and lightweight material used in industrial applications.
 It is perfect for projects that need both strength and reduced weight.

 Tensile Strength